Krishan300/Website/README.md

 * Wrote get route for profile page and minimal functionality (due to time restraints)
 * Wrote login and logout routes and functionality to check for user sessions and verify information
 * Wrote basic hashmap configuration to store user secret keys
+* Wrote/updated unit tests
+* Diagramming out the backend for teammates on frontend/backend so everyone's route configuration will be consistent.
+* Add/edit route for file uploads to GDrive

 NOTE: I designed backend so that OAuth can easily be added in.
 Due to time restraints, I won't be adding OAuth during phase 4.
 Instead, I'll be focusing on getting backend as far along as possible into needed phase 4 functionality.